MobipaidLLC/mobipaid-woocommerce/mobipaid/readme.txt

 = 1.1.1 - 2025-05-28 =
 * refactor response handling logic to support api v2
 * support compatibility wordpress 6.8.0 and woocommerce 9.8.0

+= 1.1.2 - 2025-11-28 =
+* update compatibility with wordpress 6.8.3 and woocommerce 10.3.5
+* improve code quality and best practices
+* enhance security and compatibility declarations